 I believe when trying to understand the “what” and the “how” of the natural World, its Universe, and its history, we must always look to science.
 Only when trying to understand the fundamental questions of “why” must we look to our gods and the Heavens.
 And only in death is there a transition between the two.
 For there is a connection between our Universe and the Heavens and it lies within ourselves.
 It lies within our souls.
 It is our souls which allow a transition between the Universe and the Heavens.
 And our free will, as divinely granted, provides us freedom in both.
 I believe these four concepts form the foundation of the supernatural powers my god allows: an all-loving god who has the ability to communicate with Their creations, our immortal and immaterial souls, the Heavens, along with our free will.

 I believe the existence of these supernatural concepts will never be proven or disproven by science and the laws of nature.
 Instead they exist beyond our earthly realm and span the chasm between the Heavens and the Universe.
 Nor would, I believe, an all-loving god allow one loving religion to provide more compelling evidence than another for their beliefs, doctrine and/or god(s).
 To do so would give power to one loving religion over another.
 That is not the goal of The Greatest Love.
 It is not to provide humankind one belief system to rule them all.
 It is not to unite us through our beliefs.
 It is instead to unite us through our love.
 For there are many belief systems that are loving and we must never close our minds to any of them.
-This is a lesson, I believe, The Greatest Love is trying to teach us now: The Greatest Love wants us to come together in love despite our fundamentally different beliefs.
-To see past those fundamental differences and find the common humanity and love in each other.
+This is a lesson, I believe, The Greatest Love is trying to teach us now: we must come together in love despite our fundamentally different beliefs.
+To see past those differences and find the common humanity and love in each other.
 If we can do that we will have evolved our love even further.
 Cherish your loving beliefs but open your heart to see the beauty that exists outside of them as well.

 I believe a god that allows the supernatural to break the laws of nature in our Universe is a capricious god that brings disorder and confusion to that Universe.
 The four supernatural concepts discussed above do not break the laws of nature.
 They will forever exist beyond the means of science to either prove or disprove them and thus transcend such laws.
 Belief in these supernatural concepts is not required to thrive in our natural world.
 For our Universe will always remain logically consistent with the laws of nature.
 Never will supernatural occurrences conflict with the views of even non-believers when describing the natural world.
 For non-believers love just as greatly as believers.
 Their beliefs, or lack thereof, are just as important as believers when they come from a place of love.